franck-boullier/utils/terraform/aws/data_ingestion/service-accounts/README.md

     - Be Public
     - Log events on Cloudwatch using the role `cloudwatch-transfer_role`.

+## Notification when a new file is uploaded:

+We want to send an email to a list of recipients each time a new file is uploaded to the folder `ticketxpress-events` in the bucket `raw-data.bucket`.
+We want to have control on the email format so we are not using the built in S3 SNS notification approach.
+We are using this [tutorial](https://cloudywithachanceofbigdata.com/really-simple-terraform-s3-object-notifications-using-lambda-and-ses/) as a source.

+- Create an IAM role `lambda-s3-new-file-notification_role` that is allowed to use the lambda service.
+- Create an IAM Policy `lambda-notification_policy` to allow
+    - Creation of Cloudwatch logs
+    - Sending emails via SES.
+- Attach the policy `cloudwatch_policy` to the role `lambda-s3-new-file-notification_role`.
+- Attach the policy `lambda-notification_policy` to the role `lambda-s3-new-file-notification_role`.

+### Create the lambda function:

+We have created 1 python script `email-template/notification_new_raw_object.py` to create a template for the eMail we will send:
+- This is where we can customize the email that will be sent.
+- Make sure that you use the correct region in that script!
+We use `ap-southeast-1` to send emails.

+We will use terraform to render that template and create a file `email-rendered/notification_new_raw_object.py` that can be used by our lambda function `lambda-s3-new-file-notification_lambda`.

+- Render the email template `email-template/notification_new_raw_object.py` using the variables in the `vars.tf` file
+- Package the lambda function `lambda-s3-new-file-notification_lambda` in a zip file `lambda-s3-new-file-notification.zip`.
+- Deploy/Create the lambda function `lambda-s3-new-file-notification_lambda`.
+- Allow lambda to invoke function from the S3 bucket `raw_data_bucket`.
+- Configure the notification `raw_data_bucket_new_object_notification`:
+    - Call the lambda function `lambda-s3-new-file-notification_lambda`.
+    - each time a new object is added to the bucket `raw_data_bucket`.

 ## To store the Processed Data:

 - Create an IAM Group `processed_data_access_group`